janlelis/unicode-emoji/README.md

 A small Ruby library which provides Unicode Emoji data and regexes.

+Also includes a categorized list of recommended Emoji.

 Emoji version: **5.0**

 Supported Rubies: **2.4**, **2.3**, **2.2**, **2.1**